 How many megapixels do you need for prints?

-Determine the physical size of your print, such as 4 x 6 inches, 8 x 10 inches, etc. Then, multiply the width by 300, and the height by 300, which will give you the size in terms of pixels.
-(300 ppi — pixels per inch — is recommended for good-quality prints.)
-Therefore, an 8 x 10 inch print would be 2,400 x 3,000 pixels.
+For most people, the highest resolution files needed will be for when you use one of the best photo book services to create a physical photo album.
+Here’s how you calculate the number of megapixels you’ll need for a printed photograph: Determine the physical size of your print, such as 4 x 6 inches or 8 x 10 inches.
+Then, multiply the width by 300, and the height by 300, to give you the pixel count.
+That’s because 300 ppi — pixels per inch — is recommended for good-quality prints.
+Therefore, an 8 x 10 inch print would be 2400 x 3000 pixels.

+Then, multiply the width in pixels by the height in pixels: For that 8 x 10-inch print, it would be 2400 x 3000, which equals 7.2 million pixels.
 Divide the result from step 2 by 1 million, and you have the number of megapixels you need to make a good print.
-In this case, the minimum resolution you’ll want your camera to have is 7.2 megapixels.
+In this case, the minimum resolution you’ll your camera will need is 7.2 megapixels.

 How many megapixels do you need for social network photos?